waku-org/specs/standards/core/rendezvous.md

 Please refers to the [libp2p spec](https://github.com/libp2p/specs/blob/master/rendezvous/README.md#rendezvous-protocol).

 ## Theory
+The namespaces used to register and request will be in the format 'rs/cluster-id/shard'.
+A registration or request consist of all the shards a nodes supports and their corresponding namespaces.

 Every [Waku Relay](https://github.com/vacp2p/rfc-index/blob/main/waku/standards/core/11/relay.md) node will be initialized also as a rendezvous point.
 Each relay node will register with a random rendezvous point every 10 seconds.
 Each registration will expire after 1 minute.